Heather Ferguson, Chair

-Vice President – Business Development & Acquisitions, H2O Power LP
+Vice President, Corporate Development and Investor Relations, H2O Power LP

 Stephen has worked in the power industry for 18 years, including all types of hydro, natural gas fired generation, wind, biomass and biogas.
 Stephen leads and executes H2O’s growth strategy; he is responsible for the acquisition, development and financing of hydroelectric projects across North America.
 Stephen lead multi-disciplinary teams in the successful acquisition of sixteen U.S. hydro facilities representing almost 1,400 MW of nameplate capacity and $1.8 Billion Cdn. in value.
 Previously, Stephen was a Vice President with Competitive Power Ventures (“CPV”), Inc. where he was responsible for the development of all CPV’s natural gas-fired power generation development projects (and associated natural gas pipeline and transmission lines) and large scale wind projects, across Canada.
 Prior to joining CPV, Stephen was a member of the Probyn & Company and Clean Power Income Fund team responsible for business development and acquisitions.
 Stephen has experience working with the IESO, the Ministry of Energy, and various First Nations Groups across Canada and is a member of the Board of both the Association of Power Producers of Ontario (“APPrO”) and Ontario Water Power Association (OWA).
 Stephen has also been the APPrO Annual Conference Chair from 2005 through 2017.
 Stephen holds an MBA from the University of Toronto and an Honours B.A. degree in Economics from the University of Waterloo.